About (2018-2021)

 This civilization-as-evolution dialogue is found under the “(B) Civilization as major transition?” topic or any post under a “B” category or a “B” tag.
 Again, if you are a potential contributor, please reply at the Contact page and request access to post.
 A word of warning here: This second discussion is less about integrating existing research than it is to use existing research across many fields such as the social sciences out of the context of its own research to advance evolutionary understanding of our modern world.

 The third major theme explores the contexts of philosophy over the course of biological discoveries, including constraints on and possibilities for our thinking about the changes brought up in Themes (A) and (B).
 This third forum, “(C) Philosophy & Evolution,” will also explore the philosophical and theological ramifications of integrating evolution more closely with human civilization.
-Evolution is entwined in our worldviews, and we had better keep these in view when trying to disentangle the current disagreements and opportunities.
+Evolution is entwined in our worldviews, and we had better keep these in view when trying to disentangle the current disagreements and opportunities of philosophy and large cultural disagreements.

 Evolutionary theory is in an exciting but unrecognized phase of re-integration.
 Currently, it is changing, but only in Balkanized conversations across the life sciences.
 Supporting these thinkers in having a more integrated and public conversation should be an important goal for all of us.
 Meanwhile, evolutionary theory has always had effects on social, theological, and political narratives.
 It is the primary theoretical foundation of the physical sciences and life and even our lives.
 Its changing in the near future is not only exciting in itself; it will be a harbinger of changes again throughout our social, theological, and political thinking.